 College for Adults | Henrietta Schmoll School of Health

 Are you a registered nurse (RN) with an associate degree in nursing who wants to improve your practice and advance your career?
-St. Kate’s offers the superior, supportive Bachelor of Science degree in nursing (BSN) completion program you deserve — in the accelerated, affordable online or hybrid format you need.
+St. Kate’s offers the superior, supportive Bachelor of Science degree in nursing (BSN) completion program you deserve — in the accelerated, affordable online format you need.

 A BSN Completion Program Designed for Busy Adults